ribaraka/cadence-web/README.md

 ### Using TLS with Docker

-You can run cadence-web in a Docker container with secure gRPC TLS communication by passing your CA certificate file to the container and configure the environment variable accordingly.
+You can run cadence-web with secure gRPC TLS communication by passing your CA certificate file to the container and configure the environment variable accordingly.

 #### Steps to Pass the Certificate File in Docker